johandweber/funsignedwrapper/README.md

 * Compiling the code will fail if one of the integer sizes 8, 16, 32 or 64 bit is not available.

-  If a value is passed to a function that does not " fit" into the samller variable, a modulo operation is performed and no error flag is set.
+  If a value is passed to a function that does not " fit" into the smaller unsigned variable, a modulo operation is performed and no error flag is set.

-* The code is not optimized for high performance.

 * Cleanup of the `Makefile`.